- CLASS: Mammalia (Mammals)

 - SPECIES: lotor

-Smokey the bandit: Raccoons are one of the few native animals in North America that have not been restricted by urbanization and human development.
+Smokey the bandit: Raccoons are one of the few native North America wildlife that have not been restricted by urbanization and human development.
 They have adapted to living with and near humans.
 Often seen as a pest to farmers, raccoons play an important role for our ecosystem by controlling the rodent populations that they prey upon.
-Raccoons are highly intelligent and curious animals.
+Raccoons are highly intelligent and curious.
 Their superior dexterity has proved no match for combination locks on dumpsters or fastened windows.
 They will do anything in their power to acquire food of all kinds.

 There are six species of raccoon, in addition to the familiar North American raccoon.
 Most other species live on tropical islands.
-During the 20th century, the species was introduced to other parts of the globe, and now has an extensive presence in countries like Germany, Russia, and Japan.
+During the 20th century, raccoons were introduced to other parts of the globe, and now have an extensive presence in countries like Germany, Russia, and Japan.

 HABITAT AND DIET

 Home is where the water is: Raccoons are known for washing their food before consuming it.
-Their latin name “lotor” means “the washer."
-Being a very adaptable species, raccoons can be found anywhere water is available.
+Their latin name lotor means “the washer."
+Being very adaptable, raccoons can be found anywhere water is available.
 They have been found in marshes, prairies, forests, and even in urban areas.
 They originated in North America and can be found across the United States, Canada, and Central America.
-They are terrestrial animals, but also excellent swimmers.
+They are terrestrial, but also excellent swimmers.

 Raccoons den in hollow trees, rock crevices, and ground dens.
 In urban areas, chimneys, attics, and crawl spaces underneath homes are common den sites.
 In late fall and early winter, their fur will thicken into a heavy winter coat and they will eat as much as they can find to tide them over during harsh weather.
 In winter, raccoons spend weeks in their dens without eating.
 However, raccoons do not hibernate; they live off their fat reserves and can lose up to 50 percent of their body weight.

 Raccoons are nocturnal and are rarely active during the day.
 However, when in dire need of food, they will venture out during the daytime.
 They do not travel far from a comfortable den.
 They only go as far as their appetite will take them.
-They are primarily a solitary animal, though mothers and their young stay together for the first few months.
+They are primarily solitary, though mothers and their young stay together for the first few months.

 Raccoons are opportunistic omnivores.
 Preferred plant-based foods include tubers, seeds, berries, and nuts.
 During fall, raccoons stock up on fatty nuts and seeds for the coming winter.
-Animal foods raccoons indulge in include insects, fish, eggs, carrion, small mammals, small birds, mollusks, and crustaceans.
+They also indulge in include insects, fish, eggs, carrion, small mammals, small birds, mollusks, and crustaceans.
 Raccoons have been known to dumpster dive and feast on human leftovers.